Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Illustrative example

 \section{Illustrative example}

-In this section we illustrate the developed theory, by consi\-dering an example of a sensor network.
-Specifically, consider 30 sensors, monitoring a region of $1 \: \mathrm{km} \times 1 \: \mathrm{km}$ (see Figure \ref{fig:sensors}).
+In this section we illustrate the developed theory by consi\-dering an example of a sensor network.
+Specifically, consider a graph $G = (V,E)$ consisting of 100 sensor nodes, monitoring a region of $1 \: \mathrm{km} \times 1 \: \mathrm{km}$ (see Figure \ref{fig:sensornetwork}).
 It is assumed that the sensors are linked using a so-called \emph{geometric link model} \cite{Penrose2003}.
-This means that there is a connection between two nodes in the network if and only if the distance between the two nodes is less than a certain threshold, set to be equal to $250 \: \mathrm{m}$ in this example.
-It is assumed that the sensors run consensus dynamics, that is, the dynamics of the network is given by $\dot{x}(t) = -Lx(t)$, where $x \in \mathbb{R}^{30}$, $L \in \mathcal{L}(G)$, where the graph $G$ is given in Figure \ref{fig:sensors}.
-For this example, the communication weights, i.e., the nonzero off-diagonal elements of $L$ were selected as random (negative) numbers within $(-1,0)$.
-Moreover, the components of the initial condition $x_0 \in \mathbb{R}^{30}$ were selected randomly within the interval $[0,10]$.
+This means that there is a connection between two nodes in the network if and only if the distance between the two nodes is less than a certain threshold, set to be equal to $135 \: \mathrm{m}$ in this example.
+It is assumed that the sensors run consensus dynamics, that is, the dynamics of the network is given by $\dot{x}(t) = -Lx(t)$, where $x \in \mathbb{R}^{100}$, and $L \in \mathcal{L}(G)$ is the unweighted Laplacian associated with $G$.
+The components of the initial condition $x_0 \in \mathbb{R}^{100}$ were selected randomly within $[0,10]$.
+Moreover, for this example, measurements were used over the time-interval $[0,10]$, i.e., $T = 10$.
+We compute the matrices $P$ and $Q$, and solve \eqref{constrained lyapunov L} using Yalmip.
+The resulting identified Laplacian matrix is denoted by $L_r$.
+The relative and maximum element-wise errors between the identified Laplacian $L_r$ and original Laplacian $L$ are very small.
+Specifically, we obtain

-Suppose that the network graph $G$ and Laplacian matrix $L$ are unknown.
-Such a situation can arise in wireless sensor networks, since the locations of the sensors, and hence, their relative distances are not always known \cite{Mao2007}.

-It is our goal to reconstruct the network $G$ from the state measurements $x_{x_0}(t)$ for $t \in [0,5]$, given in Figure \ref{fig:plot2}.
-That is, we want to solve the network reconstruction problem for $(x_0,-L,-\mathcal{L})$.

-Following Algorithm 2, we compute the matrices $P$ and $Q$.
-Since $\rank P < 30$, we subsequently solve Equation \eqref{constrained lyapunov L} for $S$.
-We let $L_{r} := -S$ be the reconstructed Laplacian matrix.
-Next, we reconstruct the network graph $G$ using $L_{r}$.
-That is, we construct a graph of 30 nodes, where for each off-diagonal entry $(L_{r})_{ij}$ larger than a threshold of $10^{-3}$, we create an edge $(i,j)$.
-The resulting graph is displayed in Figure \ref{fig:reconstructedG}.
-Note that we have drawn the nodes of the reconstructed network graph at approximately the same locations as the nodes in Figure \ref{fig:sensors}, to show the similarity of both graphs.
-In fact, it can be verified that the reconstructed network graph in Figure \ref{fig:reconstructedG} is exactly equal to the original sensor network of Figure \ref{fig:sensors}.

-Finally, we compute the absolute and relative errors between the identified Laplacian matrix $L_{r}$ and the original Laplacian matrix $L$ as:

-where $\norm{\D}_F$ denotes the Frobenius norm.
-We conclude that Algorithm 2 has successfully reconstructed the Laplacian matrix $L$ and network graph $G$.